How to Report and Pay Independent Contractor Taxes

 Deductible Expenses as an Independent Contractor

 You can deduct what you had paid for regular business expenses.
-Keep in mind that any cost must have the correct records made at the time you made the expenses, and the details on what was the money were spent.
-You may face an audit by the tax authorities, order and clear documentation is essential at this case.
-You can click here for the list of business tax deductions from A to Z.
+Remember that any cost must have the correct records of when you made the expenses and the details of the money spent.
+You may face an audit by the tax authorities, order and clear documentation is essential in this case.
+You can click here for the business tax deductions from A to Z.

-There is no limit on the deduction of your expenses, as far as the money was spent and it was realty for the business purposes.
+There is no limit on deducting your expenses, as far as you spend for business purposes.

 What Expenses Are Related to the Business?

-The IRS accepts the deduction as business expenses only those who have a specific purpose to your kind of business.
-To be able to present the IRS that a cost was made for your work.
-You need to have a receipt from where you purchased the stuff or the person that gave you the service, with the date, amount, and the purpose of it for the work you were doing.
+The IRS accepts the deduction as business expenses only for those who have a specific purpose for your kind of business.
+Present to the IRS the cost you paid for your work.
+You need to have a receipt from where you purchased the stuff or the person that gave you the service, with the date, amount, and purpose for the work you were doing.

 Freelancer

 Hopefully, your business has some profit.
-You might need to pay the estimated amounts for your business taxes.
+You should pay the estimated amounts for your business taxes.
 But if you have other resources of income.
-You can increase your withholding on income from a job to account for additional income tax and self-employed tax that you might have to pay.
-Your payment for the estimated taxes must cover both, federal income tax and the self-employment tax for the Social security and Medicare.
+You can increase your withholding on income from a job to account for additional income tax and self-employment tax that you might have to pay.
+Your payment for the estimated taxes must cover both federal income tax and the self-employment tax for Social Security and Medicare.

 -++ Programmer——— contractor